An Edmonton-area healing lodge says it no longer employs a Cree elder at the centre of sexual harassment allegations.

 RCMP confirmed they have heard from more than one person.

 “I know the lead investigator’s been talking to a few different people,” said Robb.

 “We do encourage anybody (to contact us) if they got any new information that will help us out.”

-But by hiring a lawyer and threatening to sue Piche, McIvor said Poundmaker’s was sending the wrong message.
+But, by hiring a lawyer and threatening to sue Piche, McIvor said Poundmaker’s is sending the wrong message.